 Some usage of fedfind relies on understanding the 'dist', 'release', 'milestone', 'compose', 'respin' versioning concept, so here is a quick primer.
 Note that if you intend to use fedfind solely with compose IDs or URLs for modern Pungi 4-generated composes, this section will be of less interest to you and you can probably skip it.

-- Release is usually a Fedora release number, e.g. 27, 15 or 1.
-The only non-integer value that is accepted is ‘Rawhide’, for Rawhide nightly composes.
-These do not, properly speaking, have a definite release number associated with them: Rawhide is a perpetually rolling tree.
-The canonical versioning for Rawhide nightly composes is (Rawhide, ’‘, YYYYMMDD, N) (where N is the respin number).
-Note that python-wikitcms uses almost the same versioning concept as fedfind, but Wikitcms ’validation events’ for Rawhide nightly composes do have a release number: this is a property of the validation event, not of the compose.
-Thus there may be a Wikitcms validation event (24, Rawhide, 20151012, 1, ‘Fedora’) for the fedfind compose (Rawhide, ’’, 20151012, 1). fedfind and python-wikitcms both recognize this case and will attempt to convert each other’s values for convenience.
+Release is usually a Fedora release number, e.g. 27, 15 or 1.
+The only non-integer values that are accepted are 'Rawhide', for Rawhide nightly composes, and 'ELN', for ELN composes.
+These do not, properly speaking, have a definite release number associated with them: they are perpetually rolling trees.
+The canonical versioning for Rawhide nightly composes is (Rawhide, '', YYYYMMDD, N) (where N is the respin number).
+Note that python-wikitcms uses almost the same versioning concept as fedfind, but Wikitcms 'validation events' for Rawhide nightly composes do have a release number: this is a property of the validation event, not of the compose.
+Thus there may be a Wikitcms validation event (24, Rawhide, 20151012, 1, 'Fedora') for the fedfind compose (Rawhide, '', 20151012, 1). fedfind and python-wikitcms both recognize this case and will attempt to convert each other's values for convenience.

-- Milestone indicates the milestone or the type of nightly compose.
-Valid milestones for current releases are Beta, RC (or Final, which means the same), Branched, and Production.
-The Alpha milestone existed until Fedora 25, but Fedora 26 and later releases have no Alpha; no Alpha releases can be found any more, as the Fedora 25 and earlier Alphas are now removed. fedfind will accept Rawhide as a milestone and convert it to the release - so (’‘, Rawhide, YYYYMMDD, N, ’Fedora’) is not exactly valid but will be handled by the CLI and the get_release function and converted to (Rawhide, ’‘, YYYYMMDD, N, ’Fedora’).
-Stable releases do not have a milestone; (23, RC, ’‘,’‘, ’Fedora’) will be accepted by get_release and the CLI but is treated internally as (23, ’‘,’‘,’‘, ’Fedora’).
-The Production milestone indicates a so-called ‘production’ compose, which will usually also be an Alpha, Beta or Final ‘candidate’ compose - you may be able to find the same compose in two different places, for instance, with the Production milestone and a date-based compose and respin, or with the Alpha, Beta or Final milestone and a numeric compose and respin.
+get_releaseand the CLI but is treated internally as (23, '', '', '', 'Fedora').
+The Production milestone indicates a so-called 'production' compose, which will usually also be an Alpha, Beta or Final 'candidate' compose - you may be able to find the same compose in two different places, for instance, with the Production milestone and a date-based compose and respin, or with the Alpha, Beta or Final milestone and a numeric compose and respin.
 It is approximately the same as the difference between searching for a production compose by compose ID and searching for it by compose label.
 See more on this in the fedfind / Wikitcms vs. Pungi / productmd versioning section below.
-Currently, the milestone value has no meaning for dists other than Fedora and Fedora-Modular; in future we may use it to distinguish between nightly and released two-week Atomic composes.
+Currently, the milestone value has no meaning for dists other than Fedora.

-The values Atomic, Docker, Cloud and Respin are accepted for backwards compatibility purposes; they will be translated into a dist value of Fedora-Atomic, Fedora-Docker, Fedora-Cloud or FedoraRespin respectively, and a blank milestone value.
+The values Cloud and Respin are accepted for backwards compatibility purposes; they will be translated into a dist value of Fedora-Cloud or FedoraRespin respectively, and a blank milestone value.
 Versions of fedfind before 4.0 overloaded the milestone concept to handle these dist values, rather than properly handling them as dists.
 This functionality may be removed in a future major release.